Skip Navigation and Go To Content

 • Cost of attendance

-• Enrollment status (full time, half-time, etc.)
+• Enrollment intensity (full time, half-time, etc.)

 Students may only receive Federal Pell Grant funds from one school at a time during an academic period.